Cannot use temporary expression in write context

 Solutions

-• Store the literal value in a variable before use it with append.
+• Store the literal value in a variable, a property or an array index before writing to it.